spialelo/js30days/README.md

 **2017.02.13** - Day 29, countdown clock started.
 **2017.02.14** - Day 29, completed.
 **2017.02.17** - Day 30, completed.
 This was fun.
 I may go back and alter the style a bit.
 Maybe see if I can update the cursor to a mallet.
 Update: Completed day 20 & 21.
 Day 21 was fun.
 I'm getting the hang of NPM and I need to redo day 21 on a Mac.
 I want that compass to turn.
 Tomorrow, I will conquer day 19.
+**2017.02.20** - Day 19 started.
+Half way done.
+**2017.02.21** - Day 19 completed.
+JavaScript30 completed.
+Working with the webcam, html5 vidoe player, and html5 canvas, may have been my favorites.